Welcome to pygixml

 XPath Support

-pygixml provides full XPath 1.0 support through pugixml’s powerful XPath engine:
+pygixml exposes pugixml’s full XPath 1.0 engine:

 • Axes: child::, attribute::, descendant::, ancestor::